Updated April 28, 2025.

 Getting your parents to acknowledge and accept help may be difficult – it's important to be prepared for rejection or avoidance in these early discussions.
 However, if your loved one is facing immediate health or financial risk, bring up the issue quickly and persistently until you can create a suitable resolution.

 You can determine the right time and locations where your parents will be most receptive to discussing their age-related needs by observing their behavior during your regular interactions.
-Try to introduce topics like caregiving preferences and legacy in a private, relaxed, and comfortable environment.
+Try to introduce topics like the benefits of homecare services, caregiving preferences and legacy in a private, relaxed, and comfortable environment.
 Draft your goals and strategy before approaching your parents so you can keep your conversation productive and on-track.

 Find out what options and local care resources are available for your parents.
 Being prepared with well-researched suggestions will drive your conversation from hypothetical thinking to concrete planning.
 Take some time to understand what kind of impact extra care could have on your parents’ lifestyle.
 If your parents need regular monitoring and assistance, explore our service pages to learn how our in-home care services can help them with their daily routine and maintain their independence.